pretty, but are 'gators lurking? here's a tale! |

 and flocked around by the world, I go down to Farte Cove off the Yazoo River and take my beer

-to the end of the pier
+to the end of the pier where the old liars

 are still snapping and wheezing